These are extras that hardly ever interact with the main characters, even though logically they ought to do just that.

 "The man was dragged off by a member of another team, who Tony suddenly realized he had never seen before."

-- Common in Star Trek: The Next Generation, where Enterprise crewmembers are routinely mute while doing their duty.
+- Star Trek: The Next Generation: This is common in the series, as Enterprise crewmembers are routinely mute while doing their duty.
 Just think of every time a scene begins with a main character giving a redshirt an order, and said redshirt just slinking away silently, or whenever a main character comes to replace a redshirt who was filling in for him or her on the bridge.
+And speaking of the bridge, the camera rarely focuses on the aft stations or the extras manning them (who may as well just be playing Pac-Man).

-- And then, Star Trek: Voyager which has a small Federation ship stuck at the far end of the galaxy (and even then, they find five more).
+- Star Trek: Voyager has a small Federation ship stuck at the far end of the galaxy (and even then, they find five more).
 The producers do deserve credit for having consistent background folks throughout all seven seasons.
-Though like LOST, if an Ensign starts having actual speaking lines, you might want to look for something to duck behind - many redshirts do get to speak lines and kick ass and then melt back into the background relatively unscathed like a future version of Batman.
+Though if an Ensign starts having actual speaking lines, you might want to look for something to duck behind - many redshirts do get to speak lines and kick ass and then melt back into the background relatively unscathed like a future version of Batman.
+What particularly lampshaded this was the odd episode in which a crewmember would be important to the plot of the episode, and the regulars react as if they all know him.

 - Star Trek: Enterprise took this to the extreme, lacking any B-Cast for the first two seasons.
 Aside from the dozen people silently milling about in engineering, the other members of the 80+ crew were conspicuously absent at all times.